samthebest/dump/agile-data-and-tdd.md

 Firstly it's assumed your team uses git, a sensible branching model, like git-flow (or trunk can work for 1-2 person teams), and a light weight task tracker, like JIRA or Trello.
 I discuss work flow in more detail in my (Agile Cross Functional Teams)[LINK] post, but within the context of *DD here is the step by step process

-1. Broadly speaking all tickets must relate directly to a demonstratable use case and an automatable deliverable.
+1. Broadly speaking all tickets must relate directly to a demonstrable use case and an automatable deliverable.
 Even for tickets for exploring data and producing some plots / html pages think about the output, the consumer of that output, what's the minimum work required to generate business value from the exploration and how can I hook in an entry point (like a bash script).
 2. Given the ticket, start a TDD/BDD cycle from the *outside* in, so start with the entry point.
 My favourite first test is "script returns zero exit code and produces an output of non-zero size".
 3. Work your way down the layers in the TDD/BDD cycle filling out the high level business logic and design.
 As we get closer to details our tests ought to become more detailed and complex.
 4. When we hit the need for low level code that is domain agnostic code, apply the above rule of thumb.
 This is also an cycle, we try to implement simply, when we seem to be failing we introduce a test then get back to implementation, which then may require introduction of another even lower level routine, if we can't implement that simply we introduce a test for that, and so on.
 We still have tight iteration between the test and main code, but unlike TDD main code can come slightly before test code.